OpenCageData/opencagedata-misc-docs/README.md

 Current work list in a very order of rough priority
 - continue to improve new user dashboard
+- add a backend geocoder around openaddresses.io data
 - [more code examples, more libraries](https://geocoder.opencagedata.com/code) for less popular languages.
 - better [demo page](https://geocoder.opencagedata.com/demo) to allow testing the various option parameters
-- continue to add country specific tests andabbreviations to [address-formatting[(https://github.com/opencagedata/address-formatting) for proper address formatting.
-Specifically we need experienced help with double byte and right-to-left languages.
+- continue to add country specific tests and abbreviations to [address-formatting](https://github.com/opencagedata/address-formatting) for proper address formatting.
 - release v2 of the API and rename some keys, specifically `confidence`.
 See discussion [on the blog](http://blog.opencagedata.com/post/127899935808/changing-confidence-scoring)
 - public status page showing how far we lag in synching OSM edits
 - better ranking of results and documentation of the logic used